-GOATMILK is an independent, not commercial cultural festival, a meeting point for people who usually don’t mix to discuss personal and collective memories.
-Local people, artists, journalists, researchers from all over the world.
+GOATMILK is an independent, not commercial cultural festival, a meeting point for people to discuss personal and collective memories.
+It is an event for local people, artists, journalists, researchers from all over the world.
 People who love the mountain, the freshly cooked local food, the music, the simple things…

 The story behind

-The festival of memories idea is spontaneously born on September 11, 2003 during the first voluntary international meeting of like-minded people presenting 6 countries.
-After discussions with the local people they all decided they must return again to continue talking.
+The festival of memories idea is spontaneously born on September 11, 2003 during the first voluntary international meeting of like-minded people from 6 European countries.
+After discussions with the local people we all decided we must return again to continue talking.

 Each year the festival has a THEME, explored for several days by organizers and participants through various activities.

 The differences between us and our memories could indeed be great.
 But is this a fundamental division?
-Ignoring other’s history and forgetting our own are often based on ignorance.
-Thus the prejudices are born.
+Ignoring other’s history and forgetting our own are often based on indifference.
+Thus how prejudices are born.

 We are worried by the “unauthenticity” and hiding into the personal memories “ghetto”.
-It’s our strong belief that sharing in places of trust helps us to better understand ourselves and the world we live in.
+It’s our strong belief that sharing our stories and listening to others in places of trust helps us to better understand ourselves and the world we live in.